 • Mapungubwe National Park with its ancient ruins

-• Adventurous safaris at Mashatu or The Outpost
+• Adventurous safaris at Mashatu, The Outpost or Pafuri Camp

-Both the Waterberg and Limpopo regions are in the Summer rainfall belt.
-With hot humid summers and dry sunny winters.
-So we’d recommend any time from April to December.
-The Waterberg and Tzaneen are upland areas.
-So can be very cold at night in mid winter (June/July).
-Whereas the Lowveld around Venda and northern Kruger remain warm throughout the year.
+Both the Waterberg and Limpopo regions are in the Summer rainfall region.
+So they have hot humid summers and dry sunny winters.
+Thus we’d recommend any time from April to December.
+But the Waterberg and Tzaneen are upland areas.
+So it can get very cold at night in mid-winter (June/July).
+In contrast the Lowveld region of Venda and the northern Kruger remain warm throughout the year.